 - The interest rate may be higher than the one on the existing mortgage.

-- You may need to ask a responsible adult, such as a parent or sibling, to co-sign your divorce loan in order to qualify.
+- You may need to ask a responsible adult, such as a parent or sibling, to co-sign your divorce loan to qualify.
 The co-signer becomes legally responsible for the mortgage if you default, making it more difficult for some divorced individuals to obtain a divorce loan.

 Before you jump in and apply for a mortgage, it’s important to explore your options using a mortgage calculator.
 Experiment with different terms to help guide you in making a choice in interest rates, term lengths, and mortgage points.